Hermes Vault agent access control plane GitHub

 What it does

-A secure boundary between credentials and agent contexts.
+A concrete boundary between plaintext secrets and agent work.

 01